 - The SLS supervising employee shall have the authorization to request that the renter vacate the premises due to inappropriate conduct or overstaying of time.

 - The SLS CEO’s decisions shall be final in all matters pertaining to the interpretations of these procedures and guidelines.

 Coffee or Tea at $5 per pot.

-Preference is given to ebooks; member libraries are encouraged to buy the downloadable audiobooks based on their local demand.
-Ebook and audiobook titles bought by an individual library or based on an individual library requests are paid for out of the library's own materials budget.
+Preference is given to eBooks; member libraries are encouraged to buy eAudiobooks based on their local demand. eBook and eAudiobook titles bought by an individual library or based on an individual library requests are paid for out of the library's own materials budget.